Dungeons may be:

-- Bleak if a level has been permanently cleared
+- Bleak, though safe, if a level has been permanently cleared.

 The most complicated type of dungeon from a developer perspective, a mostly persistent dungeon requires code that will determine at what frequency the dungeon should be re-populated, and also to handle the actual re-population.

 - Arguably more realistic than the other options.

 - Makes traversing levels that have been previously cleared more interesting (or perhaps tedious).